-However, it is recommended that for all children known to a social worker who are in the process of admission to the school or transition from school elsewhere:
+However, it is the policy of the school that for all children known to a social worker who are in the process of admission to the school or transition from school elsewhere:

-- there is a swift transfer of information between schools that may include school visits and at times of transition, teaching at the previous school - early identification of staff mentor and peer buddy - additional support and planning at times of transition - structured activities to 'say goodbye', in recognition of the impact of broken attachments and loss
+- there is a swift transfer of information between schools that may include school visits and at times of transition, teaching at the previous school. - early identification of staff mentor and peer buddy. - additional support and planning at times of transition. - structured activities to 'say goodbye', in recognition of the impact of broken attachments and loss.